I wrote my first play while in acting class with mentor Charles Nelson Reilly, in December of 1991.

 Ms. Soland’s children’s book, The Christmas Tree Angel, was adapted to the stage and then released in the original book form, in the fall of 2013.
 In 2014, the sequel The Unmade Moose was released.
 Last year, Ms. Soland launched her own children’s book publishing company, Climbing Angel Publishing, with her debut picture book, Thump, and this year published Somebunny to Love.
 Her book The Writer’s Motivation has inspired countless writers in all the genres to fill the blank page.

 She is a member of The Dramatists Guild of America, The Alliance of Los Angeles Playwrights and the International Centre for Women Playwrights, as well as SAG, AFTRA and AEA.
-She is currently writing a one-man show on the life of WWI hero Sgt.
+She is currently writing a one-man show on the life of WWI hero, Sgt.
 Alvin York.
 The play will open at CedarBrook Outreach, 8833 Middlebrook Pike, April 20, 2018, and run for six weeks, officially closing on Memorial Day.
 There will also be performances scheduled on the property where Alvin York spent his entire life.
 SGT.
 YORK: WWI HERO will be touring the region throughout 2018, helping to commemorate the 100th anniversary of WWI.
 For more information, email LisaSoland@gmail.com.